 What happens during the HiSET Orientation sessions?

 You will get an overview of the HiSET and take the pretests.
-If you score 12 or higher, you will be scheduled to take the official HiSET tests.
-Those with scores under 12 are registered for our HiSET workshops or classes to improve their skills before taking the actual HiSET.
+If you score above the requirements, you will be scheduled to take the official HiSET tests.
+Those with scores under the requirements are registered for our HiSET workshops or classes to improve their skills before taking the official HiSET.